Your Shopify Store Sells in Dollars, but Half Your Market Pays in Pesos

 Exactly what you get

 You get a Shopify store that treats your binational audience as customers worth converting.
 Juarez and Mexico shoppers see accurate pesos and natural Spanish, the checkout knows whether an order crosses the bridge, and your payment options match how those customers actually pay.
 No app pile-up, just one coherent storefront.
-Pair it with custom inventory management software to keep stock honest across channels, a POS system for your physical store, and business intelligence dashboards for conversion by currency and side of the border.
+Pair it with custom inventory management software to keep stock honest across channels, a POS (Point of Sale) system for your physical store, and business intelligence (BI) dashboards for conversion by currency and side of the border.

 How to choose a developer in El Paso